How to Create and Track a Request for Proposal

 1. Navigate to the left side of the menu, open the Request for Proposals tab → press the Create button.

-2. Select Location, Currency, Due Date, Desired Delivery Date, and Documents Custom Fields (if available and required) for your RFP.
+2. Select Location, Currency, Due Date, Desired Delivery Date, and Document Custom Fields (if available and required) for your RFP.
 Once done, press the Create button.

 Please note that you can also create and add the Custom Numbering for the RFP documents.
 Find more information on this feature here